wmo-im/wis2-topic-hierarchy/scripts/README.md

 python3 scripts/upload_changes.py tomkralidis API_KEY prod wis --status stable
 ```

 This will create/update all resources on the WMO Codes Registry.
-To only create/update a subset of all resources (e.g. only centre ids), then specify this the subdirectory when running the script:
+To only create/update a subset of all resources (e.g. only centre ids), then specify the subdirectory when running the script:

 ```bash
 python3 scripts/upload_changes.py tomkralidis API_KEY test wis/topic-hierarchy/centre-id/ --status stable